isomerpages/imda-tradetrust/_solution/Exporter or Importer.md

 </p>
 <p></p>
 <p>Electronic documents like bills of lading and certificates of origin expedite
-trade compliance and cross-border cargo shipping arrangement.
-Border control of the importing country performs document checks by automation of the digital copy, or scanning the embedded QR barcode on printed copy, for instant verification of documents' source and authenticity.</p>
+trade compliance and cross-border cargo shipping arrangemenst.
+Border control of the importing country performs document checks by automation of the digital copy, or scans the embedded QR barcode on printed copy, for instant verification of documents' source and authenticity.</p>
 <p></p>
 <p>Support trading activities by enabling an endorsement chain, real-time
 transfer of ownership and title of the Bill of Lading, ensuring traceability,